Nine First Date Rules That May Surprise You

 Dinner date ideas to spark romance:

-• An obscure, small restaurant that your date has never been to
+- An obscure, small restaurant that your date has never been to

-• A home-cooked meal and a rented movie
+- A home-cooked meal and a rented movie

-• A restaurant with live music (as long as you can still hear each other speak)
+- A restaurant with live music (as long as you can still hear each other speak)

-• A stroll through parts of the city where you can order an enjoy street food
+- A stroll through parts of the city where you can order an enjoy street food

-• A restaurant serving ethnic cuisine you or your date has been wanting to try
+- A restaurant serving ethnic cuisine you or your date has been wanting to try

-• A picnic in the great outdoors
+- A picnic in the great outdoors

 Cute date ideas to keep it casual:

-• Taking a cooking or dance class together
+- Taking a cooking or dance class together

-• Participating in a karaoke night
+- Participating in a karaoke night

-• Sightseeing in a nearby town
+- Sightseeing in a nearby town

-• Taking in a comedy show
+- Taking in a comedy show

-• Exchanging silly first date gifts
+- Exchanging silly first date gifts

-• Listening to live music in the park
+- Listening to live music in the park

 Even if you're interested in your date and have already scanned through their public social media profiles out of innocent curiosity, don't bring up something you saw on their profile if you want to make it a great first date.
 The same goes for any information you may have discovered while searching their name on Google.
 There’s no shame in looking up someone, especially if you’re prioritizing your safety and well-being.
-Bringing up these findings on the first date, however, might make them uneasy, since it's just the first date.
-They may feel concerned that you’ve based your first impression off irrelevant or inaccurate information, or they may feel defensive because they weren’t privy to any of your social media information prior to the first date.
+Bringing up these findings on the first date, however, might make them uneasy since it's just the first date.
+They may feel concerned that you’ve based your first impression on irrelevant or inaccurate information, or they may feel defensive because they weren’t privy to any of your social media information prior to the first date.
 While it's perfectly normal to scope out your date, you don't need to talk about it unless you want to come off as a snoopy.

 Wear comfortable shoes

 This advice isn't just regarding your height in relation to your dates.
 Since dress shoes make it more difficult to walk comfortably, wearing them can limit your mobility and irritate your feet if you end up going for a stroll or dancing.
-It's best to wear comfortable shoes since your date probably won't be paying much attention to your feet and you want to feel as comfortable as possible.
+It's best to wear comfortable shoes since your date probably won't be paying much attention to your feet and you want to feel and as comfortable as possible.

 Maintain a dialogue, not a debate

 If you're passionate about your political beliefs, you may be tempted to bring them up during a first date.
-After all, you don't want to start getting invested in a potential love interest, only to realize you two have conflicting views on issues that are close to your heart.
+After all, you don't want to start getting invested in a potential love interest only to realize you two have conflicting views on issues that are close to your heart.

 It’s suggested to keep controversial, emotionally fraught topics and strong political opinions for at least the second date.
 The only exception is when you're sure that you and your date have the same political views.
 However, if things begin to get heated, it's probably time to switch subjects, as few people consider a heated, contentious debate a great first date.